skalenetwork/libBLS/SECURITY.md

 ## Bug Reporting Bounty

-Please refer to our HackerOne program for any bug bounties related to libBLS: <https://hackerone.com/skale_network>
+Please refer to the SKALE Network's HackerOne program for any bug bounties related to libBLS: <https://hackerone.com/skale_network>